Translational and rotational Brownian displacements of colloidal particles of complex shapes: Abstract

 \section{Abstract}

-The exact analytical expressions for the time-dependent cross-correlations of the translational and rotational Brownian displacements of a particle with arbitrary shape, derived by us elsewhere, are in this Comment applied to construct a method to analyze Brownian motion of a particle of an arbitrary shape, and to extract accurately the self-diffusion matrix from the measurements of the cross-correlations, what in turn allows to determine details of the particle structure.
-In this way, we significantly improve the procedure proposed in [Phys.~Rev.~E {\bf 88}, 050301 (R) (2013)] to serve the same goal.
-We apply our new method to analyze the experimental results obtained in [Phys.~Rev.~E {\bf 88}, 050301 (R) (2013)] for the micrometer-sized aggregates of the beads and explicitly demonstrate the low accuracy of that procedure to determine the self diffusion (or alternatively the friction matrix) from the initial slopes of the measured time-dependent cross-correlations.
-We also point out that numerical simulations (similar to those performed in [Phys.~Rev.~E {\bf 88}, 050301 (R) (2013)]) cannot be easily used to extract the self-diffusion matrix with a comparable precision.
+The exact analytical expressions for the time-dependent cross-correlations of the translational and rotational Brownian displacements of a particle with arbitrary shape were derived by us in [J. Chem.
+Phys. {\bf 142}, 214902 (2015) and {\bf 144}, 076101 (2016)].
+They are in this work applied to construct a method to analyze Brownian motion of a particle of an arbitrary shape, and to extract accurately the self-diffusion matrix from the measurements of the cross-correlations, which in turn allows to gain some information on the particle structure.
+As an example, we apply our new method to analyze the experimental results of D. J. Kraft et al. for the micrometer-sized aggregates of the beads [Phys.~Rev.~E {\bf 88}, 050301 (R) (2013)].
+We explicitly demonstrate that our procedure, based on the measurements of the time-dependent cross-correlations in the whole range of times, allows to determine the self diffusion (or alternatively the friction matrix) with a much higher precision than the method based only on their initial slopes.
+Therefore, the analytical time-dependence of the cross-correlations serves as a useful tool to extract information about particle structure from trajectory measurements. \\